Crystal Structure Generation with Autoregressive Large Language Modeling: Author Contributions

 \section{Author Contributions}

 L.M.A. conceived the project, performed the experiments, and drafted the manuscript.
 L.M.A. and R.G.-C. designed the experiments.
-R.G-C. carried out the DFT calculations for the pyrochlore case study.
+R.G-C. carried out the DFT calculations.
 R.G.-C. and K.T.B. supervised and guided the project.
 All authors reviewed, edited and approved the manuscript.